-If you feel unsafe or find anything suspicious or think that you are in danger, don’t hesitate to seek the help of Women & Children help centre, which is operational 24/7.
-The number that you need to dial is 1090, which is valid from anywhere dialling in Uttarakhand.
+If you feel unsafe or find anything suspicious or think that you are in danger, don’t hesitate to seek the help of Women & Children help center, which is operational 24/7.
+The number that you need to dial is 1090, which is valid from anywhere dialing in Uttarakhand.

 Traveling with kids

 Rishikesh may not be the best place to travel with kids.
 The town certainly has something for people traveling with children, though.
 If they are a little older, you can try camping beside the river or opt for smaller hikes.
 The long drives around the town in the hills would be enjoyable too.
 The river banks offer a great place to retreat with kids amidst nature.

 Getting around with families: Cabs are a better option while traveling with kids in Rishikesh as they would feel comfortable and not be cranky.
 Shared cabs are fine for commute within the town too.